Distributed Lower Bounds for Ruling Sets: Background

 Another well-studied model in the area of distributed computing is the CONGEST model \cite{Peleg2000}, which is defined as the LOCAL model with the only difference that the size of each message sent between the nodes is restricted to $O(\log n)$ bits.
 As the CONGEST model is strictly weaker than the LOCAL model, our lower bounds hold also in the CONGEST model.

-\paragraph{The Port Numbering model.} Our results hold in the LOCAL model of distributed computing, however, for technical reasons we pass through the Port Numbering (PN) model, in the sense that we first show how to obtain our results in the PN model, and then lift them to the LOCAL model.
+\paragraph{The Port Numbering model} Our results hold in the LOCAL model of distributed computing, however, for technical reasons we pass through the Port Numbering (PN) model, in the sense that we first show how to obtain our results in the PN model, and then lift them to the LOCAL model.
 The PN model is a variant of the LOCAL model where nodes do not have identifiers, but each node $v$ has an internal ordering of its incident edges given by an arbitrary assignment of (pairwise distinct) so-called \emph{port numbers} from $1$ to $\deg(v)$ to the edges.
 This model is also synchronous, and, as in the LOCAL model, the size of the messages and the computational power of each node is not bounded.
 In the randomized version of the PN model, each node has access to a stream of private random bits and we require that randomized algorithms succeed with high probability.

 To be able to apply the round elimination framework, we also need that \emph{edges} have port numbers; in other words, we assume that an orientation of the edges is given.
-However, this is just a technical detail that does not have any effect on our argumentation, and as such we will ignore it in the following.
-Note that, in the LOCAL model, such an edge orientation can be obtained from the unique identifiers in one round; therefore also the presented upper bounds do not change asymptotically if we assume that an edge orientation is given.
+However, this is just a technical detail that does not have any effect on our argumentation, and as such we will ignore it in the following.\footnote{For the interested reader, we note that the edge orientations are (only) required in the proof of the round elimination theorem \cite[Theorem 1, arxiv version]{Brandt2019}, i.e., in the proof of the statement asserting that a problem $\Pi_1$ constructed in a fixed deterministic manner from a given problem $\Pi_0$ has a complexity of precisely $1$ round less than $\Pi_0$.
+Conveniently, given the theorem, to prove a lower bound, only the mentioned construction is relevant, allowing us to ignore, e.g., the edge orientations needed for the theorem to hold.} Note that, in the LOCAL model, such an edge orientation can be obtained from the unique identifiers in one round; therefore also the presented upper bounds do not change asymptotically if we assume that an edge orientation is given.